ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 ```

 ### Priv: www-data -> robert
 To move forward, we need to utilize what we can read in `robert`'s home directory.
-Immediately we see that we can read everything inside except `user.txt`.
-Let's take a look at the files we can read.
+We see that we can read everything inside except `user.txt`.
+Let's take a look at those files.

 ```
 $ cat check.txt